joshuacrass/online-upgrade/README.md

+# ⚠️ ✋ DEPRECATED ✋ DO NOT USE ✋ ⚠️
+## Code Demo Only

 # MemSQL Online Upgrade

 MemSQL Online Upgrade is a Go project for upgrading MemSQL from 5.x to a newer 5.x version.